 Application pen test

-Application penetration testing scans for security gaps in web-based software, mobile devices, IoT devices, APIs, and more.
+Application penetration testing scans for security gaps in web software, mobile, IoT, and APIs.
+Penetration testing tools automate repeatable aspects of these scans, enabling security teams to maintain consistent coverage across a growing attack surface.
 Web applications may include some overlapping systems like network services or configurations.

 Some common cyber attacks against applications include data integrity failures, authentication failures, server side request forgery, security misconfigurations, and cryptographic failures.